 - Calling 1-800-USA-RAIL

-- At the depot, use the Quik-Trak ticket machine; cards are only allowed.
+- At the depot, use the Quik-Trak ticket machine; cards only.

 - There is a fee for using cash onboard, which may be unavailable.

-After you buy tickets over the phone, online, or with the app, Amtrak emails you an eticket and receipt.
+After you purchase tickets over the phone, online, or through the app, Amtrak emails you an e-ticket and receipt.

 You can print out or scan the eticket from an electronic device.